davidsonromero/custom-middleware-dotnet/README.md

 ## Endpoints

 - **AuthController**
   - `POST /api/auth/login`: Authenticates a user and returns a JWT token.
+The authentication uses mock user data.
+Send "testuser" as username and "password" as password to authenticate.

 - **TestController**
   - `GET /api/test`: A protected endpoint that requires a valid JWT token.